Monstercat: Acquisition of Silk Music (2021–2024)

 On 9 February 2021, Monstercat announced that they had acquired progressive house label Silk Music to form a third brand under the Monstercat label, titled "Monstercat Silk".
 The brand was promoted to focus on the progressive aspect of electronic music, continuing its signature style of progressive house and trance among similar genres.
 In the deal, Silk Music director Jacob Henry retained his directorial position with the brand.
 Silk Music's YouTube channel and social media accounts were rebranded to "Monstercat Silk" alongside the announcement (with Monstercat retaining Silk's 24/7 YouTube streams and the Silk Music Showcase radio show), while Monstercat also announced that with the acquisition, they would be moving to having 6 releases a week, with each brand having 2 releases a week.

 On 17 September 2021, Monstercat and Westwood Recordings released an eight-track collaborative compilation album titled Compound 2021, featuring artists such as The Funk Hunters, Kotek, and Defunk.
 It also coincides with the fourth year of the Monstercat Compound block party after a hiatus in 2020, which took place a day after the release of the compilation.

-On 18 August 2023, Monstercat released Gorilla Warfare, the debut album by Diesel, the stage name of basketball player Shaquille O'Neal.
+On 18 August 2023, Monstercat released Gorilla Warfare, the debut album by DJ Diesel (then just Diesel), the stage name of American basketball player Shaquille O'Neal.